Saturday, March 29, 2025

 So, what makes the relationship of marriage persist?

-We are very grateful for these yields — the many things we do together and enjoy together, the things we have discovered together, the things we respect and and admire about each other, the friendships we've built (and lost), the beauty of our children (and now their children) and our relationships with them.
+We are very grateful for these yields — the many things we do together (see below) and enjoy together, the things we have discovered together, the things we respect and and admire about each other, the friendships we've built (and lost), the beauty of our children (and now their children) and our relationships with them.
 The list goes on and on.

 In many ways, we each feel like our lives are continuing to expand and grow, both independently and together.
 With even just a little distance (for perspective), we marvel at that, are grateful for it, and want to keep on...staying committed to loving each other.